-3 next-level ways to get your home to net zero
+Get your home on the path to net zero

 Science says we need to achieve net zero by 2050 in order to avert a climate crisis.
-But what does this actually mean, and how can you contribute to making it a reality?
-We make sense of sustainability, and show you three next-level ways to get your home greener than ever.
+But what does net zero actually mean, and how can you contribute to making it a reality?
+In this article, we make sense of sustainability – and show you how to get your home greener than ever.

-It’s easy to get carried away with the big-ticket items like heat pumps and hydrogen-ready boilers (more on those later).
-But there are loads of smaller improvements to make your home greener without breaking the bank.
+It’s not just about the bigger things like heat pumps and solar panels.
+There are loads of smaller improvements that make your home greener but won’t break the bank.

 Insulation, insulation, insulation

-One of the best things you can do to make your home greener is getting it properly insulated, especially if you live in an older property.
+One of the best ways to make your home greener is getting it properly insulated, especially if you live in an older building.
 Insulating your loft, windows and cavity walls will keep the heat in and make your home feel warmer – so you won’t need to turn the heating up as much.
-In fact, you’ll need decent insulation before you start upgrading to greener heating.

 Switch to smart meters